 Australia’s Leading Digital Economy

 The digital economy in Australia is growing and flourishing.
-A thriving digital economy was critical to Australia’s resilience during the COVID-19, and it will continue to be critical to future growth and prosperity.
+A thriving digital economy was critical to Australia’s resilience during COVID-19, and it will continue to be critical to future growth and prosperity.

 Australia has continued to enthusiastically embrace digital technologies in 12 months since the Australian government launched the Digital Economy Strategy in budget 2021-22.
 In the face of pandemic challenges and uncertainties, increase digital adoption has aided businesses in continuing to operate and grow, as well as Australians connected.